FAQ

 What's your sign?

 Virgo.
 I've heard they're very analytical, but I don't see that in myself in the slightest.
-(That last statement was ironic, in case you hadn't noticed.)

 Back to Top